 I’ve been involved in pastoral ministry for 30 years, and I have a desire to help everyone.
-But, I have learned the hard way that I cannot help every person who attends our church or who comes to me for input.
+But I have learned the hard way that there are some truly stubborn people, and I cannot help every person who attends our church or who comes to me for input.

 10 Types of Stubborn People

 The following are 10 kinds of people I have identified that are so entrenched in certain habit patterns that I cannot help them advance to the next level unless they make the necessary shift in their attitude or behavior.

 1. Those who do not take responsibility for themselves.